 TOPS Knives was formed in 1998.
-All the knives are designed by military, law enforcement veterans, outdoorspeople, and martial arts experts.
+All the knives are designed by the military, law enforcement veterans, outdoors people, and martial arts experts.
 Then the designs are made and hand-finished in their facility in the Rocky Mountains.

 6. Shadow Tech Knives

 This is a lesser-known pocket knife brand.
-The reason is because they are a smaller company based in the USA which hand-grinds their blades and hand-screws or wraps the handles.
-They don’t have as big of a production so you don’t hear them talked about as much.
+The reason is that they are a smaller company based in the USA that hand-grinds their blades and hand-screws or wraps the handles.
+They don’t have as big of a production, so you don’t hear them talked about as much.

 Every knife is such high quality that it has a lifetime warranty.
 Yet, the prices are very affordable.
-Almost all of their knives are larger fixed blades, but they do have some smaller pocket-sized blades too.
+Almost all of their knives have larger fixed blades, but they also have some smaller pocket-sized blades.

 7. Bradford Knives